pankaj357/LuxR_Docking_Project/README.md

 Website: [https://www.iari.res.in](https://www.iari.res.in)

 ---
+## Description
+Note: The manuscript based on this work is currently being finalized and has not yet been submitted.
+This repository is made public for transparency and reproducibility.

+---
 ## 🧬 Project Summary

 This study investigates the interaction of the LuxR quorum-sensing transcription factor with **Octylbenzene**, a non-canonical, hydrophobic compound.
 The goal is to evaluate its potential to mimic natural acyl-homoserine lactones (AHLs) and disrupt bacterial quorum sensing.